MacRimi/MacRimi/README.en.md

 # Hello there! 👋 I'm MacRimi

-💻 Tech enthusiast into servers, Proxmox VE, computers, home automation, retro games, The Goonies, Star Wars… And now, back to what brings us here: app development. 🚀
+💻 Enthusiast of technology, servers, Proxmox VE, computers, home automation, retro games, The Goonies, Star Wars… And now, back to what brings us here: app development. 🚀

 That’s where I truly enjoy myself and where I feel most at home.